 Perhaps he thought that if he stayed in his country he was going to become desperate in a short span of time, and he knew all too well that he wasn't cut out for desperation, but for free-spirited wandering, independence, the most modest enjoyment.
-He liked people, but he didn't bond.
+He liked people, but he didn't bond with them.
 He enjoyed the countryside, but in the end he would become weary of so much foliage and yearn for the soot of the cities.
 He relished urban tensions, but the day would arrive when he felt walled in by the imposing blocks of cement.

 As soon as he had finished roaming the streets and roads of his country, he started wandering across countries, borders, and seas.
 He was terribly absentminded.
 He often didn't know what city he was in, but that wasn't any reason for him to ask.
 He simply continued walking, and, in any case, if he erred, he didn't mind correcting his mistake.
-If he needed something, whether it was something to eat or a place to sleep, he made use of four languages to find it and there was always someone who understood him.
+If he needed something, whether it was something to eat or a place to sleep, he made use of his four languages to find it and there was always someone who understood him.
 In the worst case, he was left with the international language of gestures.

 He traveled on the railway or on the bus, but normally he managed to get a lift in some car or truck.
 He inspired trust.
 People would believe the most absurd things he said, and they wouldn't be mistaken, because everything about him was a little absurd.
-But he usually traveled alone, which was logical, since no man, and certainly no woman, would be able to tolerate so much shiftlessness and so much disorder.
+But he usually traveled alone, which was logical, since no man, and certainly no woman, would be able to tolerate so much haphazardness and so much disorder.

 Whenever he crossed a border, he showed his passport with an indifferent or mechanical gesture, but would immediately forget which border he was crossing.
 He spent very little time in the center of the cities.
 He preferred the neighborhoods on the outskirts, where he got along well with children and dogs.